 What is Hypothyroidism?

 Hypothyroidism is a condition characterized by an underactive thyroid gland, leading to reduced production of essential hormones.
 This can cause a range of symptoms, including fatigue, weight gain, cold intolerance, and depression.
 According to the American Thyroid Association, approximately 1 in 8 women will develop hypothyroidism during their lifetime.
+This chronic condition often requires lifelong management, making personalized and effective strategies crucial for improving quality of life.

 Types of Hypothyroidism